-The commander had stated that would fire a warning gun at half past twelve p.m. and the government decided to give way at twenty minutes past twelve.
+The commander had stated that he would fire a warning gun at half past twelve p.m. and the government decided to give way at twenty minutes past twelve.
 A white flag was hoisted and at 4 o'clock they sent the gold and an apology and the German minister was received with a salute.
-No foreign warships were in the berhor at the time of the arrival of the Germans. the U.S. cruiser Marblehead arriving at 7 am.
-While the German ship was preparing for action, there was intense excitement among the Haytiens prepared for a fray, threatening the life of every white.
+No foreign warshins were in the harhor at the time of the arrival of the Germans, ne 23 men composing the crew of the the U.S. cryiser Marhiehead arriving at 7 a.m.
+While the German ship was The rescued men say the Millfield preparing for action, there was intense excitement among the Haytiens who prepared for a fray, threatening the life of every white.
 The foreigners embarked on different vessels and the American colony took refuge at the legation.
-The decision of the governof the government excited the bitterest feeling among the Haytiens, who blame the government for the humiliation.
-Two attempts to overthrow the government were frustrated by the military podiplomatic corps is indignant The with the German commander, who was highhanded and discourteous throughout the interview.
+The decision of the governlegation. ment excited the bitterest feeling among the Haytiens, who blame the government for the humiliation.
+Two attempts to overthrow the government were frustrated by the military poout the interview.

+The diplomatic corps is indignant with the German commander, who was highlanded and discourteous through-

 Chicago, Dec.
-11.-Wallemar Dahlchicago, Dec.
-II.
-Wantemar Dani-born, an old and at one time well known actor, dropped dead on Clark street about midnight.
+11.-Waldemar Dahlhorn, an old and at one time well known actor, dropped dead on Clark street about midnight.
 The cause of his death is not known.
-It is thought, however, to have been due to heart
+It is thought. however, to have been due to heart disease.

 The landlady of the place where he roomed said that Dahlborn had been despondent of late, owing to his inability to obtain permanent employment in his profession, and she feared he may have taken poison to end his life.
-Dahlborn was born in Denmark. iife.
 Dahlborn was born in Denmark, and was 65 years of age.
 During his career on the stage, Mr. Dahlborn was connected with some of the leading companies of his time.
-Among the parts he played were Dunstan Kirke, M. Duvalin in Camille, Rev, Wn.
-Howell in Dr. Jekyl and Mr. Hyde, Sandy in The Danites, Luke 8.
-Fielding in the Willow Corpse, Stephen in The Hunghback and the Marquis Montesin in Esmeralda.
+Among the companies of his time.
+Among the parts he played were Dunstan Kirke.
+M. Duvalin in Camille, Rev. Wm.
+Howell in Dr. Jekyl and Mr. Hyde, Sandy in The Danites, Luke S. Fleiding in the Willow Corpse, Stephen in The Hunchback and the Marquis Montesin in Esmeralda.
 Montesin in Esmeralda.

 Mr. Dahlborn was a member of the original Madison Square Theater Co. that produced Esmeralda in 1883.
-He created the part of Marquis that produced Esmeralda the created the part of Marquis Montesin in Esmeralda, and made a Montesin in Esmeralda, and made a big hit at the time.
-His last engage-ment was at the Bijou, where he played a leading part in The Goldbug. where he played
+He created the part of Marquis Montesin in Esmeralda, and made a highly of the time.
+His last engage. big hit at the time.
+His last engagement was at the Bijou, where he played a leading part in The Goldbug.

-Mr. Dahlborn was the author of The Brigands of Sicily and The Life of The Life of
+Mr. Dahlborn was the author of The Brigands of Sicily and The Life of

 Rapid City, S. D., Dec.
-11.-The skele-ton of an elotherium has been found in the badlands fifty miles east of this city by Prof. O. C. Farrington of the Field Columbian museum of Chicago.
-It is supposed to be the most complete specimen ever found, shipped to the museum. found.
-It has
+11.-The skeleton of an elotherium has been found in the badiands fifty miles east of this. city by Prof. O. C. Farrington of the Field Columbian museum of Chicago.
+It is supposed to be the most complete preciment ever found.
+It has been found. specimen ever It has shipped to the museum.

 New York, Dec.
 11.-When the last ay of the six-days bicycle race at Madison Square Garden opened, Miller appeared a sure winner.
-Try as they might, Miller's followers were unable to cut down his lead.
-Now when the finish was almost in sight they could only pedal away hoping that chance would accomplish for them what ener-gy and endurance had falled to chance achieve.
+Try as they Try as they Miller's followers were unable down his lead.
+Now when the to cut down his lead.
+Now when the finish was almost in sight they could only pedal away hoping that chance would accomplish for them what ener-gy and endurance had failed to failed toachleve.